ELKAMINA/42_irc/README.md

 > Internet : is a large network of computers which communicate all together and whatever happens, they find a way to stay connected.

 > Protocols : Management of the flow of the data paquets.
 They set the rules for data paquets conversion, attachment of the source and destination addresses to each paquet and the rules for routers ...

+# Commandes

+> netstat -pn (deprecated, replace by SS) : lists all the connections made by Unix Sockets or netstat -lpn for listenning sockets